longbowrocks/ExplorersDepot/README.txt

 minecraft_<version_number>

 When making a change that should go to everything, branch off minecraft_1.11.2, then work on your feature branch.
-When done, merge your feature into master and all minecraft_<version_number> branches.
+When done, merge your feature into minecraft_<version_number> branches, then merge the lastest one back into master to keep master up to date.
 When adding support for a new Minecraft version, make commits to master until it works for the new version, then make a new branch for the version, called minecraft_<new_version_number_to_support>.